 Melissa Thrower has a science and business background with a bachelor’s of science in chemical engineering and an MBA with an emphasis in finance.
 She has more than 10 years experience in research administration, which has encompassed a range of responsibilities including grant and fund accounting, proposal preparation, contract negotiation and federal audits.
 Thrower provides support for the administrative and business systems for the inflammatory bowel disease programs’ finances, including planning, communicating, drafting and preparing documents, reporting and general project oversight.

 Program Manager Email: firstname.lastname@example.orgLearn More

 Christy Velasco has a bachelor of science in business administration.
-She has 13 years of extensive experience and knowledge in research administration, encompassing several research programs ranging from clinical to translational to basic laboratory research, with approximately 80 employees.
+Since 2001, she has acquired extensive experience and knowledge in research administration, encompassing several research programs ranging from clinical to translational to basic laboratory research, with approximately 80 employees.
 Her responsibilities include ensuring operational efficiency and compliance and overseeing the day-to-day operations within the overlapping programs.